apache/openwhisk-wskdeploy/specification/html/spec_programming_model.md

 *Note: Not all actions must belong to packages, but can exist under a namespace.*

+### Action Composition

+#### Action Sequence

+An Action that is a sequenced composition of 2 or more existing Actions.
+The Action Sequence can be viewed as a named pipe where OpenWhisk can automatically take the output of a first Action ‘A’ in a declared sequence and provides it as input to the next Action ‘B’ in the sequence and so on until the sequence completes.

+*Note: This composition technique allows the reuse of existing action implementations treating them as “building blocks” for other Actions.*

 ### Cardinality

 #### Trigger to Action